- As low as $680/Night

 Charleston County Permit No. ZSTR-10-22-00596

 Self check-in via the intelligent lock on the front door.
 Step into an open floor plan kitchen and dining room, with a garage, deck, and laundry room outside.
-This home has three bedrooms with four enormous beds:
+This home has three bedrooms with four huge beds:

 Bedroom 1: King Bed